-In general treatment for breast cancer may require surgery, radiation, and/or systemic therapy with chemotherapy, immunotherapy or precision cancer medicines.
+In general, treatment for breast cancer may require surgery, radiation, and/or systemic therapy with hormone therapy, chemotherapy, immunotherapy and precision cancer medicines.
 The specific treatment for each person is individualized and is based on the stage of the cancer and its genomic profile.

 Breast Cancer Surgery

 Nearly all women with breast cancer will undergo some kind of surgery as part of their diagnosis and/or treatment.
 The extent of surgery for breast cancer may range from removal of only a small piece of breast tissue to removing one or both breasts, including underarm (axillary) lymph nodes.
 In addition to treating the cancer, the purpose of surgery in the management of breast cancer is to obtain tissue to confirm an accurate diagnosis, determine the stage of the cancer, and provide for breast reconstruction to create a breast that matches the opposite breast.

 Women should discuss breast reconstruction with their surgeon before breast cancer surgery - having information about breast reconstruction allows women to make more informed decisions about breast cancer surgery.14